VoidGod00/Web-Crawler/README.md

 ⚙️ How to Run
 ================================

-**Setup**: Install Java IDE of your choice and Maven on your machine.
+**Setup**: Install Java and Maven on your machine.
 Download the project from GitHub and extract it to a directory of your choice.

 **Environment**: Make sure you have a Java Development Kit (JDK) installed on your machine.
 You can check your JDK version by running `java -version` in the command line.

-**Build and Run**: Run the program from 'Webcrawler.java' in the project directory to build and run the project.
+**Build and Run**: Run the program by downloading 'Wen_crawler.jar' in the app folder and give input of about depth, how many thread to use and the URL of the targeted website.

 🧪 Testing Instructions